|

 BWC.

-CSS shall review the claim to determine if there is an outstanding overpayment
+LSS CSS will review the claim to determine if there is an outstanding or

-is an overpayment, declared or in dispute, the LSS CSS shall recoup one-hundred
+there is an overpayment, declared or in dispute, the LSS CSS will recoup 100%

-percent (100%) of the overpayment from the settlement amount, unless a BWC
+of the overpayment from the settlement amount, unless a BWC settlement attorney

-CSS shall ensure that the C-240 or C-241 and the “Approval of Settlement
+LSS CSS must ensure that the C-240 or C-241 and the “Approval of Settlement

 Agreement” letter (hereinafter “approval letter”), as applicable, address all